robertschank/robertschank.github.io/index.md

 - To yourself: "*I* don't respect myself"
 - To the other person/thing: "*I* don't respect *him*"

-**Find three examples** - For each turnaround that resonates, find three specific examples of how it might be as true or truer than your original thought.
+**Find three examples** - For each turnaround that resonates, find three specific examples of how it might be as true, or truer than your original thought.

 **Sit with it** - Notice the difference in your state between question 3 and question 4.
-Or take a moment with the turnarounds.
+Take a moment with the turnarounds.
 Leave a little space for your mind to see things differently.

 </div>